 Oral Sleep Appliance

 An oral sleep appliance is custom-designed to fit your smile.
-Oral sleep appliances can prevent the teeth from clenching and grinding while you sleep.
+It can prevent teeth from clenching and grinding while you sleep.
 We can take dental impressions in our office to ensure that appliances fit correctly.
 Our office sends this impression to a lab, which creates the appliance from hard plastic.

 Wearing the appliance over the upper or lower teeth will prevent tooth contact and alleviate problems like headaches and migraines that often accompany bruxism.